mkdoc/mkout/doc/readme/renderers.md

 Block and inline HTML is normalized to text but may be preserved.

-Links are converted to indexed references in the form `example[1]` and the appropriate references are appended to the document: `[1]: http://example.com`.
+Links are converted to indexed references in the form `example[1]` and the appropriate references are appended to the document: `[1]:http://example.com`.
 Duplicate link destinations are resolved.

 If you wanted to preserve some inline elements in addition to headings and lists you could pass the options:

 ```javascript
 {preserve:{heading: true, code: true, emph: true, strong: true}}
 ```

+Soft line breaks are removed but you can preserve them.
+Thematic breaks (`---`) are rendered as a series of 80 hyphens which may be customised.

+Code blocks are indented with two spaces, the info string if present is not preserved.

 ### JSON